-To become an accredited certifier in NSW, you must meet core performance criteria, speciality performance criteria and experience requirements.
+To become an accredited certifier in NSW, you must meet core performance criteria, specialty performance criteria and experience requirements.

 These criteria and requirements are determined by the Building Professionals Board and set out in the accreditation scheme.